-The kidneys: Over time, high blood pressure damages the kidneys and may hasten the development of kidney failure.
+- Kidneys: Over time, high blood pressure damages the filtering mechanism within the kidney and may increase the risk of developing kidney failure.

 Early recognition and treatment of hypertension is therefore important in order to minimise the severe and often permanently damaging effects of persistently high blood pressure.